 “I guess, maybe a little selfishly, as one of the formators in helping him get this far, I also feel a little bit of pride,” the monsignor added, beaming.

 Regarding what the new Polish deacon will bring the Church in the United States, he noted, “He is an extremely holy young man.
 There are laypeople who are my employees on campus who say to me, ‘Monsignor, that young man is a holy man.’
 For laypeople to see that in him,” he said, “speaks volume.”

 Applauding his intelligence, dedication, gentleness and humility, the rector noted, “He is going to be an absolutely awesome minister of the Gospel and will be a magnificent instrument of God’s mercy in the lives of the people he will serve.”

 When asked about how he views serving the Church in the United States, the new deacon noted, “It is a young country, where people come to church and appreciate faith and religious [observance].
 I find this very refreshing.
 Also, the Church in the United States is full of people of different backgrounds, so we can all enrich each other with culture.”

 Deborah Castellano Lubov is a Vatican correspondent

-based in Rome but reporting this week from Krakow.
+based in Rome but reported from Krakow for World Youth Day.